See also on this site: Nutrition, Obesity

 But if you smoke or have other risk factors, birth control pills will increase your risk of heart disease and blood clots, especially if you are older than 35.
 According to the American Heart Association, women who take birth control pills should have yearly check-ups that test blood pressure, triglyceride, and glucose levels.

 Alcohol.
 Studies have shown that the risk of heart disease in people who drink moderate amounts of alcohol is lower than in nondrinkers.
 Experts say that moderate intake is an average of one to two drinks per day for men and one drink per day for women.
-One drink is defined as 1½ fluid ounces (fl oz) of 80-proof spirits (such as bourbon, Scotch, vodka, gin, etc.), 1 fl oz of 100-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.
+One drink is defined as 1½ fluid ounces (fl oz) of 80-proof spirits, 1 fl oz of 100-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.
 But drinking more than a moderate amount of alcohol can cause heart-related problems such as high blood pressure, stroke, irregular heartbeats, and cardiomyopathy (disease of the heart muscle).
 And the average drink has between 100 and 200 calories.
 Calories from alcohol often add fat to the body, which may increase the risk of heart disease.
 It is not recommended that nondrinkers start using alcohol or that drinkers increase the amount that they drink.

 It is never too late—or too early—to begin improving heart health.
 Some risk factors can be controlled, while others cannot.
 But, by eliminating risk factors that you can change and by properly managing those that you cannot control, you may greatly reduce your risk of heart disease.